slashedx/Tempgen/README.md

 # for tempy:

+hunter was angy xd
-still waiting for v2, all of us are.
+, still waiting for v2, all of us are.

 # REQS